iris-fecokev/IrisObf/README.md

 ## Peculiarities

-* Fast and efficient obfuscation of Python scripts.
+* Fast and efficient Python script obfuscation.

 * Protection against direct reading and copying of source code.

 * Ease of use: one command and your code is obfuscated.

-* Absolute stability.
+* The obfuscator is completely stable.

+* Does not rely on a specific Python version.

+* Supports Mac, Windows, and Termux.

 ## Quick start